web-platform-dx/web-features/docs/README.md

   - 👍 Recommended: `<dialog>`
   - 👎 Not recommended: `<dialog>` element

-- Prefer singular names over plurals.
+- Prefer plural names, except when you're shadowing the literal name of an interface, element, property, etc.

+  - 👍 Recommended: JavaScript modules
+  - 👎 Not recommended: JavaScript module
-  - 👍 Recommended: Array
+  - 👍 Recommended: BigInt
-  - 👎 Not recommended: Arrays
+  - 👎 Not recommended: BigInts

 ### Identifiers